rorar/Public-Notes/README.md

-# Public-Notes for Problem fixing
+# Public-Notes for problem fixing - related to WordPress and Tools
 Public Notes for everyone and me to remember how Problems are solved

 ## webvizio.com and WordPress Problem fixing